rishabhkbakshi/Namaste-JS/README.md

 # Namaste-JS
 Its not a descriptive repo.
 It is just code.
-To understand the code i added the comments in the code.
+To understand the concepts i added the comments in the code.